 Anyway, this dance was going to have the local band play for us – Lets call them Pyramid (because that was their name).
 I had seen Pyramid play often as they were usually the band of choice for such events and did a pretty good job of playing cover versions of songs by The Eagles, Ace (remember them), Smokie and so on.
 We pretty much knew what we were turning up for so the new-fangled straight legged trousers were left at home and the 36 inch flares, wedge-heeled shoes and big-collared, checked shirts were the outfits of choice for that night – A last harrah for them before being relegated to the…..
 Was going to say charity shop but we didn’t really have them in those days, I think we just wore our clothes until they fell apart.
 Imagine our surprise therefore after arriving at the venue, to discover that Pyramid had turned into a punk band overnight!
 Yes, for the next three hours we were treated to the music of The Stranglers, the Sex Pistols, Elvis and his Attractions, Tom Robinson and The Clash.
 Looking back I think they must have repeated the same songs over and over again but whatever they did, the new boyfriend and I discovered pogoing that night.
 Certain styles of music make you want to dance in a certain way, and with punk, it definitely made you want to jump up and down.

 The bizarre thing of course was that we were pogoing in full American country rock uniform, so it was a real anachronism – Also with all that denim flapping about we got really, really hot so after a few hours of jumping up and down, the time came for us to disappear off for a (non-alcoholic) beverage.
-We were casually rehydrating when one of our friends rushed up to tell us we were needed on stage, as we had won the prize for “Best Pogoing”.
-Now we certainly didn’t know that there was any competition going on and we didn’t know there was going to be a prize but the Community Centre management in their wisdom had planned such a thing, and we were the winners.
+We were casually rehydrating when a call went out that we were needed on stage, as we had won the prize for “Best Pogoing”.
+Now we certainly didn’t know there was any competition going on and we didn’t know there was going to be a prize but the Community Centre management in their wisdom had planned such a thing, and we were the winners.

-As for this song though, it still gives me goosebumps as I remember those times.
+As for this song, it still gives me goosebumps as I remember those times.
 A couple of the friends are no longer even with us, so this one’s for them – If there is an internet in heaven, you are not forgotten.

 (Song by Declan Patrick MacManus)